 The Sun streams through Gemini (May 20-June 21), helping you tap into the youthful qualities this sign represents.
 This Gemini season wellness plan helps you connect to your senses.

 During this monthlong cycle of Gemini season, you may feel connected to your senses, creativity and problem-solving powers.
-Using the following self-care Taurus season wellness strategies, you can fine-tune your wellbeing, foster vitality and reduce stress!
+Using the following self-care Gemini season wellness strategies, you can fine-tune your wellbeing, foster vitality and reduce stress!

 Gemini Season Wellness Mantras: